-Families participating in the CoC program will be evaluated by DBH using the Supportive Service Level of Care Assessment (LCA) developed by DBH.
+Households participating in the CoC program are evaluated by DBH using the Supportive Service Level of Care Assessment (LCA) developed by DBH.
 The LCA evaluates housing, mental health, and physical health domains to determine readiness to transition.
-Families identified by DBH as ready to transition will be referred to HACSB for the Moving On program.
-HACSB will review the family's potential post-transition rent burden and confirm the family's readiness to transition using the transition assessment developed in partnership with Loma Linda University.
+Households identified by DBH as ready to transition are referred to HACSB for the Moving On program.
+HACSB reviews the household's potential post-transition rent burden and confirms the household's readiness to transition using the transition assessment developed in partnership with Loma Linda University.
 The transition assessment is based upon the self-sufficiency matrix and evaluates life skills, income, education, and other domains.
-If HACSB confirms readiness, the family will be invited to voluntarily transition to the HACSB tenant-based MTW voucher program.
+Once HACSB confirms readiness, the household will be invited to voluntarily transition to the HACSB tenant-based MTW voucher program.

 Transition from the CoC program into HACSB's tenant-based MTW voucher program is voluntary.
-Invited families may elect to remain in the CoC program without penalty.
-Families who elect to voluntarily transition will be formally exited as participants of the CoC program and admitted into HACSB's tenant-based MTW voucher program as a special admission under Moving On.
+Invited households may elect to remain in the CoC program without penalty.
+Households who elect to voluntarily transition will be formally exited as participants of the CoC program and admitted into HACSB's tenant-based MTW voucher program as a special admission under Moving On.
 Once admitted to HACSB's tenant-based MTW voucher program, DBH will provide aftercare services to participants for at least 24 months following the transition from the CoC program.
 As outlined in the each of Memorandum of Understanding for the CoC programs with DBH, aftercare services may include, but are not limited to, a variety of supports around health care engagement, medication assistance, connection to social services, independent living skills coaching, housing stabilization, and assistance with housing program compliance.